renovate-bot/khulnasoft-lab-_-vulx/docs/docs/coverage/language/dotnet.md

 |      NuGet      | packages.lock.json |            ✓            |     Included     |                  ✓                   |    ✓     |

 ### *.deps.json
-Trivy parses `*.deps.json` files.
-Trivy currently excludes dev dependencies from the report.
+Vul parses `*.deps.json` files.
+Vul currently excludes dev dependencies from the report.

 ### packages.config
-Trivy only finds dependency names and versions from `packages.config` files.
+Vul only finds dependency names and versions from `packages.config` files.
 To build dependency graph, it is better to use `packages.lock.json` files.

 ### packages.lock.json
 Don't forgot to [enable][enable-lock] lock files in your project.